 Our first sight of a Scottish mountain…um…hill

 We stayed on the motorway for another fifty miles or so (although it was now called the M74 not the M6, and the junction numbers were totally rejigged – fair enough, we were in another country) before turning off in a north-easterly direction for Edinburgh.
 We left the car in a park-and-ride, some seven and a half hours after leaving home.
-We’d stopped for coffee along the way, and also demolished six ham rolls, four hard boiled eggs, half a packet of jelly babies (Michael) and almost a whole packet of Waitrose sour pastilles (me).
+We’d stopped for coffee along the way, and also demolished six ham rolls, four hard boiled eggs, half a packet of jelly babies (Mr B) and almost a whole packet of Waitrose sour pastilles (me).
 Thank goodness we reached Edinburgh when we did, because we’d run out of car food.

 We’ve enjoyed Edinburgh – it’s just as wonderful as everybody says even though it’s very cold at the moment and (of course) it’s overrun with tourists.
 And I can’t really complain about that, being one of their number!
 The apartment we’ve been staying in is a five minute walk from the Royal Mile, so we strolled up it the first evening to have a look at the castle.
 It was late afternoon and the site was about to close so we went back the following day.
 It’s a very impressive place, with a long and elaborate history.